Frequently Asked Questions

 Yes!
 Craft paint is acrylic paint (unless it says otherwise on the bottle).
-I like it because it’s high flow, it dries fast and the large 18 packs like this one have nice pre-mixed colors!
+I like it because it’s watery and dries fast.
 I think craft paint is friendly for the absolute beginner or families and kids.
 It does fine as a paint party paint because you can get it at a great price!
 There are a few cons of using craft paint (like needing to apply multiple coats because it is thin paint).
 However, if fun and frugality are all your’e after then craft paint is great!

 What canvases do you use?